microsoft/api-guidelines/Guidelines.md

 2. A scoped format for headers that are too usage-specific for registration

 These two formats are described below.

+#### 7.7.1 Proxy server and custom headers

+One of the reasons why custom headers are not advised to be used are certain company restrictions.
+Even if the implementation is clear to developers and all customers are using the provided custom headers correctly once it is installed in production it might cause unexpected issues.

+Companies are often filtering the incoming or outgoing requests via proxy server which can be configured in such a way that requests get changed or even manipulated.
+Custom headers are a common case to get filtered even though they are not meant to be.
+Avoiding custom headers for basic operations is a easy way to prevent getting into this situation in the first place and should be considered in the designing process.

 ### 7.8.
 Specifying headers as query parameters
 Some headers pose challenges for some scenarios such as AJAX clients, especially when making cross-domain calls where adding headers MAY not be supported.